 Eviction filings in Jackson County, MO (Kansas City) fell sharply in April 2020.
-Compared to equivalent periods in previous years (2012–2015), eviction filings were down nearly 80% in April and May.
-Filings have increased slightly since then but remain below historical averages.
+Compared to equivalent periods in previous years (2012–2015), eviction filings were down nearly 80% in April and May 2020.
+Filings rose in the following months.
+1

 More detail on eviction protections in Missouri can be found on the COVID-19 Housing Policy Scorecard.

 * Filings in the last week may be undercounted as a result of processing delays.
 These counts will be revised in the following week.

-Eviction filings in Kansas City were slightly below average in January and February of 2020.1 Filings dropped sharply in April and cases have slightly increased since then but remain below historical averages.2
+Eviction filings in Kansas City were slightly below average in January and February of 2020.1 Filings dropped sharply in April 2020, but rose again in the following months.2

 Jackson County is divided into 199 census tracts.
 In each of those tracts, we map the number of eviction filings over the last four weeks.
 If you toggle below you can see these numbers as eviction filing rates—the number of eviction filings divided by the number of renter households in the area—or compared to the typical number of filings in the average year.1 2